 EduBirdie's Google search engine result page contains primarily scam and associated review websites that write EduBirdie reviews.

 It's really hard to weed out the good from the bad when both the company and competitors create multiple websites to improve/damage service image.
-I started poking around and found loads of affiliated review websites that bring traffic to EduBirdie and other sites owned by Boosta.
+We poked around and found loads of affiliated review websites that bring traffic to EduBirdie and other sites operated by Boosta.

 Drive traffic to sites: